Why you’ll love it

 Mark Twain may have (allegedly) said that golf was ‘a good walk spoiled’, but what did he know?
 The love of golf is something all devotees of the sport understand—which is why they also love coming to Tasmania to tee off.

-Stop off along the Great Eastern Drive to visit golf courses at St Helens, Scamander, St Marys, Bicheno, Coles Bay, Swansea and Orford.
+Stop off along the Great Eastern Drive to visit golf courses at St Helens, Scamander, St Marys, Fingal, Bicheno, Coles Bay, Swansea and Orford.
 Drive scenic and challenging fairways, chip your way onto some amazing greens, putt a few winners and then continue to explore the east coast on one of Australia’s greatest road trips.

 Where you’ll find it